Ok. Now that that's out of the way. Onwards to Mole Land!

 In five minutes you will not be confused about Moles ever again!
 Thank goodness!
 Thank you "Chemguy" for making the Mole Madness end!

-amount of substance, n, of a sample or system is a physical quantity which is proportional to the number of elementary entities present.[1]
+WIKI: The amount of substance, n, of a sample or system is a physical quantity which is proportional to the number of elementary entities present.[1]
 "Elementary entities" may be atoms, molecules, ions, electrons, or particles, the choice of which is dependent upon context and must be stated.
 Amount of substance is sometimes referred to as chemical amount or, incorrectly, as number of moles.[2]
 Amount of substance is a quantity that measures the size of an ensemble of entities.
 It appears in thermodynamic relations such as the ideal gas law, and in stoichiometric relations between reacting molecules as in the law of multiple proportions.
-The SI unit for amount of substance is the
+The SI unit for amount of substance is the mole (symbol: mol), which is defined as the amount of substance that has an equal number of elementary entities as there are atoms in 12 g of carbon-12.[3]
+That number is equivalent to the Avogadro constant, NA, which has a value[4] of 6.02214179(30)×1023 mol−1.
+The only other unit of amount of substance in current use is the pound mole (symbol: lb-mol.), which is sometimes used in chemical engineering in the United States.[5][6]

-1 lb-mol. ≡ 453.592 37 mol (this relation is exact, from the definition of the international avoirdupois pound).
+- 1 lb-mol. ≡ 453.592 37 mol (this relation is exact, from the definition of the international avoirdupois pound).

 The Avogadro constant (symbols: L, NA), also called Avogadro's number, is the number of "elementary entities" (usually atoms or molecules) in one mole, that is (from the definition of the mole), the number of atoms in exactly 12 grams of carbon-12.[1][2]
 The 2006 CODATA6.02214179(30)×1023 entities per mole.[3] recommended value is

-The image above is a micrograph of a (nanowire curled into a loop in front of a strand of human hair.
+LENGTHThe image above is a micrograph of a (nanowire curled into a loop in front of a strand of human hair.
 The nanowires can be as slender as 50 nanometers in width, about one-thousandth the width of a hair.
 Credit: Limin Tong/Harvard University

-nanometer, symbol nm, is a unit of length in the metric system, equal to one billionth of a metre (i.e., 10-9 m or one millionth of a millimetre).
+WIKI: A nanometer, symbol nm, is a unit of length in the metric system, equal to one billionth of a metre (i.e., 10-9 m or one millionth of a millimetre).
 It is one of the more often used units for very small lengths, and equals ten Ångström, an internationally recognized non-SI unit of length.
 It is often associated with the field of nanotechnology.
 It is also the most common unit used to describe the manufacturing technology used in the semiconductor industry.
 It is the most common unit to describe the wavelength of light, with visible light falling in the region of 400–700 nm.
 The data in compact discs is stored as indentations (known as pits) that are approximately 100.
-Formerly, millimicron (symbol ) was used for the nanometre.
+Formerly, millimicron (symbol mµ) was used for the nanometre.
 The symbol µµ has also been used [1][2][3].

 FORCE

-newton (symbol: N) is the SI derived unit of force, named after Isaac Newton in recognition of his work on classical mechanics.The newton is the unit of force derived in the SI system; it is equal to the amount of force required to give a mass of one kilogram an acceleration of one meter per second squared.
-Algebraically:
+The newton (symbol: N) is the SI derived unit of force, named after Isaac Newton in recognition of his work on classical mechanics.The newton is the unit of force derived in the SI system; it is equal to the amount of force required to give a mass of one kilogram an acceleration of one meter per second squared.
+Algebraically: Examples:

-• 1 N is the force of Earth's gravity on an object with a mass of about 102 g (19.8 kg) (such as a small apple).
+- 1 N is the force of Earth's gravity on an object with a mass of about 102 g (1⁄9.8 kg) (such as a small apple).

-• On Earth's surface, a mass of 1 kg exerts a force of approximately 9.80665 N [down] (or 1 kgf).
+- On Earth's surface, a mass of 1 kg exerts a force of approximately 9.80665 N [down] (or 1 kgf).
 The approximation of 1 kg corresponding to 10 N is sometimes used as a rule of thumb in everyday life and in engineering.

-• The decanewton (daN) = 10 N is increasingly used when specifying load bearing capacity of items such as ropes and anti-vibration mounts because it is approximately equivalent to the more familiar non-SI unit of force, the kgf.
+- The decanewton (daN) = 10 N is increasingly used when specifying load bearing capacity of items such as ropes and anti-vibration mounts because it is approximately equivalent to the more familiar non-SI unit of force, the kgf.

-• The force of Earth's gravity on a human being with a mass of 70 kg is approximately 687 N.
+- The force of Earth's gravity on a human being with a mass of 70 kg is approximately 687 N.

-• The dot product of force and distance is mechanical work.
+- The dot product of force and distance is mechanical work.
 Thus, in SI units, a force of 1 N exerted over a distance of 1 m is 1 N·m of work.
 The Work-Energy Theorem states that the work done on a body is equal to the change in energy of the body.
 1 N·m = 1 J (joule), the SI unit of energy.

-• It is common to see forces expressed in kilonewtons or kN, where 1 kN = 1 000 N.
+- It is common to see forces expressed in kilonewtons or kN, where 1 kN = 1 000 N.

 WIKI: The joule is the derived unit of energy in the International System of Units.
 It is defined as: